Question and answer details

-Furthermore, in stressing the value and importance of prayer offered in al-Aqsa Mosque, Prophet Muhammad (pbuh) said:
+Furthermore, in stressing the value and importance of prayer offered in al-Aqsa Mosque, Prophet Muhammad (peace be upon him) said:

 “A prayer in the Sacred Mosque [in Makkah] is worth 100,000 prayers, a prayer in my mosque [in Madinah] is worth 1,000, and a prayer in Jerusalem [al-Aqsa Mosque] is worth 500 prayers more than in any other mosque.”
 (Reported by Bukhari.)

-The building itself covers the Holy Rock from which Prophet Muhammad (peace be upon him) ascended to the heavens on his night journey.
-The lower half of the exterior of the Dome of the Rock mosque is covered with marble while the second half is covered with blue qashany squares, gorgeously inscribed with the Qur'anic chapter “Ya Sin,” a work commissioned in the 16th century by the Turkish Caliph Suleiman the Magnificent.
+The lower half of the exterior of the Dome of the Rock mosque is covered with marble while the second half is covered with blue qashany squares, gorgeously inscribed with the Quranic chapter “Ya Sin,” a work commissioned in the 16th century by the Turkish Caliph Suleiman the Magnificent.

 The entire Noble Sanctuary, including both the Dome of the Rock mosque, ‘al-Aqsa’ Mosque, and over one sixth of Jerusalem’s old city, is considered al-Aqsa Mosque.
 The classical Hanbalite scholar, Mujir ad-Din al-Hanbali explains in his book al-Uns al-Jaleel: